 If you only need to avoid state-level estate tax, moving to a state without an estate tax or with a higher exemption may be an option.

 Gifting assets is one way to decrease the value of your estate, and it still allows you to transfer assets to your intended recipient.
-However, you may need to pay gift tax if the assets you gift in a single year are worth more than $15,000, or if the value of your lifetime gifts exceeds the estate tax exemption.
+However, you may need to pay gift tax if the assets you gift in a single year are worth more than $17,000 in 2023, or if the value of your lifetime gifts exceeds the estate tax exemption.

 Charitable donations are a popular way to reduce your estate’s value, but how much you can donate in a given year may be limited to 50% of your adjusted gross income.
 Our guide to charitable tax deductions will help you learn more.
 If you want to donate a significant amount, another option may be to create a charitable trust.
 The structure of some charitable trusts also help create income for your beneficiaries either before or after your death.